 Axetris, Laser Gas Detection

 Axetris is pleased to announce an upgrade to their OEM gas sensing modules LGD F200P2-H product family.
 A new heating control will ensure a more stable temperature of the gas cell and lead to an increased measuring precision.
-The improved temperature control is being implemented on all LGD F200P2-H modules and market launch is scheduled in Q2 2019.
+The improved temperature control is being implemented on all LGD F200P2-H modules and market launch is scheduled for Q3 2020.

 Today the temperature of the gas cell of all LGD F200P2-H modules is controlled by a simple 2-point On/Off method.
 This control approach leads to a temperature fluctuation of the gas cell of about ±1°C, resulting in a correlated fluctuation of the measured gas concentration.
 This phenomena is attributed to the absorption peak intensity of the target gas being temperature-dependent.

 By considering specific LGD modules, for instance the LGD F200P2-H NH3, fluctuation of about 0.7% of reading can be observed.
 In case of applications where the measured concentrations remain below 100 ppm, the effect on measuring performance remains insignificant.
 But when measuring at higher gas concentrations, e.g. above 2’000 ppm, variations on NH3 concentration of about 15 ppm can be seen.

 We are replacing the On/Off temperature controller with a PI-controller paired with a pulse wide modulation (PWM) adapting the power duty cycle according the desired set temperature.

 Comparison 2-Point Control (On/Off) vs. PWM-based control